sharptree/vscode-autoscript-deploy/README.md

-# VS Code Automation Script Deployment Utility
+# VS Code Maximo Development Tools

-Deploy [Maximo Automation Scripts](https://www.ibm.com/docs/SSLLAM_7.6.0/com.ibm.mbs.doc/autoscript/c_automation_scripts.html) directly to Maximo from Visual Studio Code.
+Deploy [Maximo Automation Scripts](https://www.ibm.com/docs/SSLLAM_7.6.0/com.ibm.mbs.doc/autoscript/c_automation_scripts.html) and Maximo screen definitions directly from Visual Studio Code.

 The extension allows developers to describe the automation script through the use of a `scriptConfig` variable and then deploy the script directly to Maximo from Visual Studio Code.
 The provided `SHARPTREE.AUTOSCRIPT.DEPLOY` automation script provides support for build pipelines and automated deployment of automation scripts from a Git repository.